DataWranglerPro/quartz/content/Programming Languages/Python/Data Analyst/Data Analyst - Using Data to Optimize Logistics.md

 For the second part of the question, I thought all we had to do was order the dataframe and pull out the top 5 rows.

 The issue is that we need to find the unique routes and the top 5 rows had duplicates.
-So I cheated a bit and justpulled more rows and removed the dupes.
+So I cheated a bit and just pulled more rows and removed the dupes.

 What should I have done here?